mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/27/day-189/">July 27, 2017</a></small></div>
-<p><strong>Lindsey Graham will introduce a bill next week that curtails Trump's power to fire Special Counsel Robert Mueller</strong> without first getting approval from a federal judge.
-“We need a check and balance here,” Graham said.
-"A special counsel cannot be fired when they were impaneled to investigate the president or his team unless you have judicial review of the firing."
-Trump could veto the legislation, which could be overturned by two-thirds of the House and Senate. (<a href="https://www.wsj.com/articles/top-republican-says-hes-writing-bill-to-protect-special-counsel-probe-1501174871">Wall Street Journal</a>)</p>

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/27/day-189/">July 27, 2017</a></small></div>
 <p><strong>The Senate approved sanctions against Russia, forcing Trump to decide whether to veto the bill</strong> or accept the tougher line against Moscow.
 The administration has said that Trump may veto the bill, despite there being veto-proof majorities in both the Senate and House.
 The Senate voted 98-2 to pass the bill two days after the House passed it 419-3. (<a href="https://www.washingtonpost.com/powerpost/trump-may-veto-russia-sanctions-bill-that-seeks-to-restrain-his-power/2017/07/27/0e9f5e8c-72ca-11e7-8f39-eeb7d3a2d304_story.html">Washington Post</a> / <a href="https://www.nytimes.com/2017/07/27/us/politics/senate-russia-sanctions-trump.html">New York Times</a> / <a href="https://www.reuters.com/article/us-usa-trump-russia-sanctions-idUSKBN1AC1U8">Reuters</a>)</p>